cyrillus31/hacking_algorithms_diary/algorithms/Problems/Two pointers and windows/Squares of a Sorted Array/Squares of a Sorted Array.md

 ## Solution Idea
 ___
 Two pointers here.
 Since the leftmost number is the smallest one (and can be negative) and the rightmost one is the biggest we will use two pointers: one on the left side and one on the right.
-We will calcualte
+We will calculate squares for both of those numbers and compare them.
+The biggest one we will write to the rightmost empty position in the resulting array.
+Move one pointer.
+Repeat.